Pathways to Inclusion event

 By car

 Djerring Flemington Hub has limited on-site parking available.
 There is also parking in nearby streets, but please ensure your read street signs and be mindful of residential permit areas.
+An accessible drop off zone is also available.

 Public transport